James Wo, PhD

 W: 2:00 - 5:00 pm

-His published research links crime in place to a multitude of social-ecological factors, including greenspaces, community organizations, topography, walkability, and ethnic heterogeneity, among others.
-He has published substantive work in such journals as Criminology, Justice Quarterly, British Journal of Criminology, Crime & Delinquency, Social Science Research, PLOS One, Journal of Urban Affairs, and Cities.
+His research links crime in place to a range of social-ecological factors, including greenspace, community organizations, topography, walkability, and ethnic heterogeneity, with an emphasis on how neighborhood context shapes patterns of crime and inequality.
+More broadly, his work contributes to understanding how the built and social environment structure public safety and inform urban policy.
+He has published in journals such as Criminology, Justice Quarterly, British Journal of Criminology, Crime & Delinquency, Social Science Research, PLOS One, Urban Affairs Review, Journal of Urban Affairs, and Cities.

 - Crime, law, and social control